-In Topic, we are learning about the fascinating Ancient Egyptians, discovering all about past and present Egyptian life, learning about what lies hidden within the mysterious pyramids and why the job of an archaeologist is so important.
-Linking in with our Topic, in Art we will be learning how to print intricate Egyptian patterns and we will also be developing our 3D perspective drawing skills of pyramids and historical monuments.
+In Topic, we are learning about the Ancient Egyptians and what makes them so memorable.
+We will be looking at past and present Egyptian life, Egypt's magnificent landmarks and the important historical figures, including their unusual gods and goddesses.
+Linking in with our Topic, in Art we will be learning how to print intricate Egyptian patterns and we will also be developing our sketching skills to draw 3D images of pyramids and historical monuments.

 Following the fantastical adventures of Oliver and his mythical friends in ‘Oliver and the Seawigs’, our new guided reading book explores the magical world of Narnia.
 We will join the Pevensie children on their amazing journey in ‘The Lion, the Witch and the Wardrobe' by C.S Lewis, using this brilliant text to inspire us to create our own magical worlds and fascinating creatures.
 We have also started a new writing unit based on a short film called 'Once in a Lifetime'.
 We will be writing non-chronological reports to educate others about fascinating and unusual creatures.
 We will also be creating other informative texts, including missing posters, job adverts and news reports.

 In Maths, we are continuing with our 'Decimals' topic, where we will be using place value charts to help us order, compare and round decimal numbers.
 We will then be moving on to the key life skills of calculating amount of money and reading time on different types of clocks.
 Throughout the term, we will also continue to practise our times tables using group games, quizzes and whole class activities.
 It would also be useful if children could practise regularly at home.
 Below is a link to a ‘times tables check’ activity that can be used to practise for the official online test: